michaelfeil/infinity/README.md

   Embedding models can map any text to a low-dimensional dense vector which can be used for tasks like retrieval, classification, clustering, or semantic search.
   And it also can be used in vector databases for LLMs.

-  The most known architecture are encoder-only transformers such as BERT, and most popular implementation include [SentenceTransformers](https://github.com/UKPLab/sentence-transformers/).
+  The most known architecture is encoder-only transformers such as BERT, and the most popular implementation includes [SentenceTransformers](https://github.com/UKPLab/sentence-transformers/).
 </details>

 <details>